 When you care enough to look your very best!™

-BOTOX® is a wonderful product in Dr. Robert Peterson's skilled hands.
-BOTOX® can easily be used to effect a reduction in frown lines, forehead wrinkles, bunny nose, jaw, and crow's feet.
+BOTOX® is a wonderful product in Dr. Robert Peterson’s skilled hands.
+Results will vary from person to person.
+BOTOX® can easily be used to effect a reduction in frown lines, forehead wrinkles, bunny nose, jaw, and crow’s feet.
 BOTOX® can also elevate the eyebrow area effecting a non-surgical brow lift.
 In the neck, BOTOX® is very effective in the reduction of horizontal neck lines and in the relaxation of vertical mid neck cords, i.e., thickened bands of the underlying platysma muscle.
 Botox can also reduce lip lines, enhance lip fullness and reduce marionette lines.

 Where do you put BOTOX®?